 Attendance is mandatory for all courses.
 Inconsistent attendance is a matter of serious concern as it jeopardizes the educational process.
 Students are expected to attend all scheduled classes for which they are registered.
 Faculty members are required to record student attendance.
 See each program section of the Catalog for specific attendance requirements by program.
 Minimum MAcCHM attendance is 80%.
 Absences may be excused for childbirth, a documented illness, an injury, and death in the family, or other emergency situation acceptable to the Academic Committee.
-Students should call the Registrar or the Dean as soon as practical on the first day of absence and give an estimate of the duration of the absence.
-Special arrangements must be made to make up all missed classes regardless of the reason for the absence.
+Students should call the Registrar or the Dean as soon as practical on the first day of absence and give an estimate of the duration of the reason for the absence.
 Students that miss more than 20% or are tardy more than 40% in any one course will be put on financial aid probation and will lose their Federal Student Aid if they do not complete instructor-approved make-up work.